jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2019/06/2019-06-15-vertical-slice-architecture-is-this-the-same-as-featurized-architecture.md

 This "Featurized" approach is stuck in my mind because during the time I learned about this I was involved in a project where I was encountering bugs where I was not sure if the bug is coming from the API/backend side or from our side (the Android frontend).

-I was thinking, _"If only we had this featurized approach in our team I would have access to the codebase of the API/backend and I can easily see if the error is coming from there or not."_ :laughing:
+I was thinking, _"If only we had this featurized approach in our team I would have access to the codebase of the API/backend and I can easily see if the error is coming from there or not."_ :laughing: (My aim for wanting to look at the backend code was not to throw blames on the backend people of course. :laughing: It was to see if I can do something to help fix the problem.)

 [!["New API version" from CommitStrip](https://www.commitstrip.com/wp-content/uploads/2019/04/Strip-Ba-jte-lai-dit-650-finalenglishV3.jpg)](http://www.commitstrip.com/en/2019/04/10/new-api-version/)